Rapid Development in Preschoolers: What Milestones Should A 3-Year-Old Have?

 Physical Milestones

 Physical development is one of the most noticeable aspects of a preschooler’s growth.
-By the age of 3, most preschooler will have gained a significant amount of control over their bodies, allowing them to run, jump, climb and hop with ease.
-Some physical milestones that your 3-year-old should reach include:
+By the age of 3, most preschoolers will have gained a significant amount of control over their bodies, allowing them to run, jump, climb, and hop with ease.

 Cognitive Milestones